mva1991/TicketingService/README.txt

 	7. Cannot find "+numSeats+" free seats in the preferred levels.
 Please change your min-max levels of preference.
 	8. Input could not correspond to a number

+Disadvantages of this approach and mitigation

+	1. Since there is no disk based storage - The application state cannot be preserved over restarts.
+	2. Concurrent access of multiple users is not supported as the application is a stand alone java program and there is no application server.
+	Under these eventualities - An application server and a disk based storage can facilitate better usage of the application's core functionality.

 Sample success output: